 For this kitchen renovation we worked with our local Home Depot kitchen planner and he was phenomenal.
 We considered three options and I am so pleased with the final design we decided to go with.
 I will take you through the pro’s and con’s of each option and will give you the details of the winning design!

 Option 1: The Kitchen Island

-This was the first design option we created and wanted to go with until we started digging into the details and discovered a few challenges.
+This was the first design option we created for the kitchen remodel.
+We were all about this design until we started digging into the details and discovered a few challenges.